-The Gallery incorporates sophisticated details included on a larger scale in the London award winning auction house on New Bond Street featuring spectacular lighting flexibility, space which can accommodate an international-scale auction or a private dinner and enables staff and objects to remain on site at all stages of the consignment and cataloging process.
-Opening the purpose built Gallery represents the last stage of Bonhams' program to create an auction business in Asia which began in 2007, and now includes representative offices and regional specialist staff in Beijing, Tokyo, Taipei and Singapore.
+The Gallery incorporates sophisticated details included on a larger scale in the London award winning auction house on New Bond Street featuring spectacular lighting flexibility, space which can accommodate an international-scale auction or a private dinner and enables staff and objects to remain on site at all stages of the consignment and cataloguing process.
+Opening the purpose built Gallery represents the last stage of Bonhams' programme to create an auction business in Asia which began in 2007, and now includes representative offices and regional specialist staff in Beijing, Tokyo, Taipei and Singapore.

 These state of the art premises remind us of the influence that the British art auctioneering tradition has had on Hong Kong and Asia.
 Few exported British brands have been so influential internationally as the 18th century British art auction brand.'

-The first series of international fine art auctions in the new premises will run between 13 to 26 May, demonstrating Bonhams' commitment to bringing an international pattern of more extended and more convenient previews and auctions established in its other major sales centers in London, New York and San Francisco.
-It brings into line the international auction practice the auction program which in Hong Kong has traditionally relied on simultaneously previewing several auctions held during the same week in one temporary hired premises
+The first series of international fine art auctions in the new premises will run between 13 to 26 May, demonstrating Bonhams' commitment to bringing an international pattern of more extended and more convenient previews and auctions established in its other major sales centres in London, New York and San Francisco.
+It brings into line the international auction practice the auction programme which in Hong Kong has traditionally relied on simultaneously previewing several auctions held during the same week in one temporary hired premises

 NOTES FOR EDITORS